Sunbird-Ed/sunbird-perf-tests/sunbird-platform/email-notification/README.md

 ### Test Environment Details
 1. No of AKS node - 24
 2. No of learner service replicas - 8
+3. No of notification service replicas -2
-3. Release version - NA
+4. Release version - NA

 **API End Point:**